mjhs1999/MariaHurtado_exercise-starwars-blog-reading-list/README.md

 Do not clone this repository.

-The first step to start coding is to clone this [react flux boilerplate](https://github.com/4GeeksAcademy/react-flask-hello) on your local computer or Gitpod.
+The first step to start coding is to clone this [react + flask boilerplate](https://github.com/4GeeksAcademy/react-flask-hello) on your local computer or Gitpod.

 a) If using Gitpod (recommended) you can clone the boilerplate by [clicking here](https://gitpod.io/#https://github.com/4GeeksAcademy/react-flask-hello)